Valfride/lpr-rsr-ext/README.md

     ```
 - __training.py__ and __testing.py__

-    In each training.py and testing.py we must define the path of the OCR to be used throught the path_ocr:
+    In each training.py and testing.py files we must define the path of the OCR to be used throught the path_ocr:

     ```python
     # RosoSol-LR-HR